gwiam/awt_atoyom/porting_bullet.md

 - collider doesn't report any collisions by default
 - bullet trail not imported
 - particle effects not ported
+- trail effect not ported, not in base godot

 # Solutions: